Istanbul food guide: local dishes to eat in Istanbul

 Turkish delight offers a completely different texture.
 These small cubes are dusted with icing sugar to keep them from sticking together.
 Depending on the variety, you might taste the floral notes of rosewater or the citrus punch of lemon and bergamot.
 Some versions use mastic gum, which gives the candy a unique, slightly resinous chew.
 It is a simple yet effective treat that pairs well with a strong coffee.

 If you are planning a trip to Turkiye, these sweets are essential parts of the local culinary landscape.
-While I do not know the specific prices or the best shops to visit in the current market, these two desserts remain the gold standard for anyone wanting to experience the traditional sugar-craft of the region.
 The variety of flavors in lokum allows for a wide range of tastes, from the deeply floral to the sharply acidic.